MEMESCOEP/XenOS/README.md

 # XenOS
-XenOS is a re-write of PogisOS.
 XenOS is an operating system written in .NET C# and is made possible by the Cosmos OS project.
 <br/>
 ## Features
 * Simple File I/O